Make better homemade salads with this collection of simple tips, an easy & good-for-you apple cider vinaigrette dressing recipe.

 It’s been over a year since I posted my chopped southwestern salad here so when I decided to make a big meal salad for my lunch prep this week I thought I’d share with y’all my method for making restaurant-quality salads at home as well as a quick and [ridiculously] easy salad dressing recipe at the bottom.
 These are basic components I look to incorporate into every salad whether I make it at home or order when I’m eating out to keep things interesting.

 I’m clearly not a vegetarian so, for me, protein usually means it used to be alive.
 Chicken, fish, shrimp, and even the occasional piece of red meat are in my regular rotation.
+This salad with grilled sesame chicken is SO good, y’all.
 Of course, you can get your protein from other sources.
 This is just my preference.
 Adding meat makes a salad feel more like a full meal to me.

 Dress it up and make it real for me.